LTL Freight Class and NMFC Codes: What’s the Difference?

 For example, two items, computers and refrigerators may both belong to the same freight class of 92.5 but their NMFC codes are 5700 and 6500.

-It’s important to know that NMFC classifications are based on four distinct factors: density, handling, stowability, and liability.
+It’s important to know that NMFC codes and classifications are based on four distinct factors: density, handling, stowability, and liability.

 Why NMFC Codes Matter